Any person regardless of age, cultural background, or income, believed to have a developmental disability is encouraged to apply for services.

 Epilepsy: A disorder of the central nervous system in which the major symptoms are seizures.
 Eligibility is based on a seizure disorder that is uncontrolled or poorly controlled , despite medical compliance and medical intervention.

-Autism: A syndrome characterized by impairment in social interaction (withdrawal, failure to engage in interaction with peers or adults), delays in nonverbal communication skill, developing and maintaining relationships.
+Autism: A syndrome characterized by impairments in social interaction (withdrawal, failure to engage in interaction with peers or adults), nonverbal communication skills, and ability to develop and maintain relationships.
 Individuals may engage in repetitive activities or a limited repertoire of activities.

-Fifth Condition: This category includes disabling conditions found to be closely related to mental retardation or requiring treatment similar to that required for individuals with intellectual disability.
+Fifth Condition: This category includes disabling conditions found to be closely related to intellectual disability or requiring treatment similar to that required for individuals with intellectual disability.

 Regulations specifically exclude handicapping conditions which are solely psychiatric disorders, solely learning disabilities, or solely physical in nature.